Leadwerks/Documentation/Lua/Programming.md

 ## Using the Integrated Script Editor

-The integrated [script editor](scripteditor) is recommended for most users, and doesn't require any additional software to be installed.
+The integrated [script editor](scripteditor.md) is recommended for most users, and doesn't require any additional software to be installed.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/ide.png?raw=true)

-If you are using the integrated script editor, you do not need to read the rest of this article.
+If you are using the integrated script editor, you do not need to read the rest of this article, and you can proceed to the first Lua programming tutorial.

 ## Using Visual Studio Code